 Hailed as a “richly powerful singing actress” (Broadway World), Nina Yoshida Nelsen captivates audiences throughout North America and Europe with her world class voice and magnetic stage presence.

-In the 2023-2024 season, Nina will be making role debuts as Melissa in Handel's Alcina with Seattle Opera and Carmen in Carmen with Indianapolis Opera.
-She will make her house debut as Suzuki with Opera Carolina and will sing Mother Chen in Huang Ruo's An American Soldier (company TBA).
+In the 2023-2024 season, Nina will be making role debuts as Melissa in Handel's Alcina with Seattle Opera, Carmen in Carmen with Indianapolis Opera and Marcellina in Le Nozze di Figaro at Utah Opera.
+She will make her house debuts as Suzuki with Opera Carolina, and as Mother Chen in Huang Ruo's An American Soldier at New York City’s Perelman Arts Center.

 In the 2022-2023 season, Ms. Nelsen reprised the role of Suzuki in Madama Butterfly with Atlanta Opera and New Orleans Opera, performed selections of orchestrated lieder by Alma Mahler with the Toledo Symphony, returned to Seattle Opera as Khanh in Huang Ruo's Bound, and joined her home company of Opera Santa Barbara as Mama in An American Dream and Fricka in the Dove reduction of Die Walküre.